Kultarr: Description

 The kultarr is a small carnivorous marsupial of the family Dasyuridae with unique morphological features.
 It is nocturnal, hunting a variety of invertebrates including spiders, crickets and cockroaches.
 During the day it shelters in a burrows in hollow logs, beneath grass tussocks, at the base of shrubs and trees or cracks in the soil.

-Males weigh between 17-30 grams and 80–100 mm in length.
-Females are slightly smaller between 14–29 grams and 70–95 mm in length.
+Males weigh between 17 and 30 grams and 80–100 mm in length.
+Females are slightly smaller between 14 and 29 grams and 70–95 mm in length.
 They have a brown or fawn-sandy color, with a white underside.
 The kultarr has a long tail with a distinctive dark brush-like tip.
 The muzzle is sharply pointed and the eyes and ears are particularly large; the eyes have dark rings around them.
 It has distinguishing elongated hind legs having four toes similar to macropodids.
 The hind legs are designed for a bipedal or hopping style movement, used to evade predators and catch prey such as insects.
 Kultarrs have been recorded moving at speeds of 13.8 km/h in open country.

 Taxonomy

 The kultarr is the sole member of the genus Antechinomys of the family Dasyuridae.
 Originally collected by Sir Thomas Mitchell in New South Wales, it was subsequently described as Phascogale lanigera by John Gould in 1856.
-It was then moved into its own genus, Antechinomys, by Krefft in 1867 and in 1888 the species was formally named Antechinomys laniger.
+It was then moved into its own genus, Antechinomys, by Gerard Krefft in 1867 and in 1888 the species was formally named Antechinomys laniger.
 In 1906 a second species of Antechinomys was described from specimens collected from an expedition to central Australia, classified as Antechinomys spenceri.
 Extensive discussion regarding the taxonomy of the genus followed.
 In 1981 it was proposed that Antechinomys was not distinct enough from Sminthopsis; subsequent isozyme and mitochondrial analysis proved the theory to be incorrect.
 A. laniger laniger and A. laniger spenceri are now accepted as being subspecies with minor morphological differences, both occurring in different geographic ranges.
 A. laniger laniger occurs in eastern Australia while A. laniger spenceri is found in western and central Australia.
 Morphological differences include A. laniger spenceri being paler in colour and heavier compared to A. laniger laniger.